entzmingerc/nb_drumcrow/README.md

 | CV envelope | rise / fall envelope using all 3 envelopes |
 | CV scale | voltages quantized to 1 v/oct |

-TODO more explanation
+In the param menu, navigate to synth preset to select the preset you'd like to load.
+Then navigate to `load preset` and press KEY 3 to load the selected preset. `init` is a sine wave oscillator with a short decay envelope oscillating between +/- 5 V. This is the default preset loaded to all outputs.
+Kick transposes down -24 steps and utilizes the note envelope to quickly sweep the oscillator frequency from high to low emulating a kick drum sound.
+Snare and hihat both utilize the noise synth model and have short amplitude decay envelopes.

+The CV presets allow drumcrow to be used as a CV source.
+Each utilizes var_saw with a pulse width of 1 to create a constant voltage output, then uses the envelopes to modulate the amplitude of the synth model.
+CV Trigger is set up to be a short square ish trigger or gate if the amp cycle freq is lengthened.
+CV Envelope is a rise / fall envelope.
+CV Scale sets bitcrush to 1 v/oct and maps the midi note to the amplitude of the synth model.
+All 3 envelopes can be used simultaenously for making various modulation signals.
+Try combining looping envelopes each modulating amplitude at different rates using CV Scale to create quantized chromatic lfos, or pick a scale to quantize to using ^^corvus.

 ## Teletype Operation

 It's just `CROW.C4`.
-Many params require decimal values, but teletype and crow don't seem to send decimal values over i2c.
-To get around this, I decided to multiply each value I send by 100, so a decimal value 0.01 becomes 1.
-Then when crow receives the value, it divides it by 100.
-On teletype, the parameter value (Z) for the function (2) when setting a param value, multiply any value you want to send by 100 and it will be set correctly on crow.
-For example, to send the number 5.4 you'd use 540 for Z in the CROW.C4 OP.
+Many params require decimal values, but teletype and crow seemingly do not send decimal values over i2c.
+To get around this, each value sent by teletype should be mulitplied by 100.
+For example, sending a decimal value 0.01 should be 1, and 16 should be 1600.
+When crow receives the value, it divides it by 100.

 ```
 CROW.C4 W X Y Z